cheind/gae-progress/clients/www/ReadMe.md

 The web app supports full user management and progress management.
 Note that `progressApi` creates new users only from OpenID Connect authentication.

-**Note** Before using any API key based client you need sign in once using the web app to have your key generated.
+**Note** Before using any API key based client you need sign into the web app once to have your key generated.

 Try the [live demo](https://progress-1181.appspot.com).